Accident Compensation at Marsdens

 Tell Us About Your Accident Compensation Claim – For Free

-The way we do things here is designed to offer an equal service to all our clients.
-We know how daunting it is to walk into someone’s office, aware that money is about to fly out of your bank account whether it turns out to be worth it or not.
-For that reason, we offer the first 15 minutes of your first meeting with us free of charge and with no obligation.
+We offer an equal service to all our clients.
+We offer the first 15 minutes of your first meeting with us free of charge and with no obligation.
 You tell us what you need help with, and we will tell you what it will involve and how much it is likely to cost.
 If you’re happy and we’re happy it is something worth pursuing, then we can proceed.
 If not, there’s no harm done, and it hasn’t cost you a penny.

 If you have suffered an injury as a result of a motor vehicle accident in New South Wales on or after 1 December 2017, you are likely entitled to make a claim pursuant to the Motor Accident Injuries Act 2017 (NSW).
 If your accident happened before 1 December 2017, scroll down to see your options under the Motor Accident Compensation Act 1999 (NSW).